quanteda/tutorials.quanteda.io/content/basic-operations/tokens/tokens_lookup.markdown

 Note that you can access the dictionary in various languages (currently English, German, Japanese, Russian, and Spanish) with the **newsmap** package.

-The geographical dictionary comprises of names of countries and cities (and their demonyms) in a hierarchical structure (countries are nested in world regions and sub-regions).
+The geographical dictionary comprises names of countries and cities, and their demonyms (such as "French" for France), arranged in a hierarchical structure where countries are nested within world regions and sub-regions.
+You can explore this structure the same way you would explore a nested list in R.

 ``` r